 Project 1: SQL Refresher

 This assignment is to refresh your memory (or update your memory) on SQL and core relational database concepts.
-At the start of the class, you should have received an email containing your UTCS Oracle Microlab account and password.
 No group projects are allowed.
-You need to do the following:
+You can use one of two different platforms for this project:

 Now write SQL queries to answer the following questions.
 Useful and short tutorials on SQL can be found here and here, should you need them.